 Yama Mountain Gear — best interior space

-Yama makes tunnel-style shelters that stand out for exceptional interior space relative to their weight.
-The Swiftline and Cirriform tents are genuinely roomy for their weight class — worth it for hikers who spend a lot of time in their shelter or prioritize livability on long trips.
+Yama makes tunnel-style shelters that stand out for interior space relative to their weight.
+The Swiftline and Cirriform tents are genuinely roomy for their weight class.
+If you spend a lot of time holed up in your shelter on bad-weather days, or just value not feeling like you're in a coffin, Yama is worth serious consideration.

 Budget options

 Not ready to spend $600 on a DCF tent?
-Bear Paw Wilderness Designs and Six Moon Designs both offer excellent silnylon options in the $100–$250 range.
-You'll carry a bit more weight but still far less than a mainstream tent.
+Bear Paw Wilderness Designs and Six Moon Designs both have excellent silnylon options in the $100–$250 range.
+You'll carry a bit more weight — but still far less than a mainstream tent.
+This is a completely legitimate place to start, and honestly where most people should start.